nikita-shtimenko/ai-image-generator/README.md

-# AI-Image-Generator
+# ai-image-generator

-AI-Image-Generator is a Python script for generating AI-images (runs with [OpenAI API](https://openai.com/api/)).
+ai-image-generator is a Python script for generating AI-images (runs with [OpenAI API](https://openai.com/api/)).

 ## Usage